stijnherfst/HiveWE/README.md

 4. You need to close and open the CMD window after step 3!!
 5. Add the vcpkg location to your System Path variable (eg. "C:\vcpkg")
 6. Install dependencies
-`vcpkg install qt5-base glm soil2 stormlib casclib libjpeg-turbo qscintilla bullet3 qt-advanced-docking-system`
+`vcpkg install qt5-base glm soil2 stormlib casclib libjpeg-turbo qscintilla bullet3 qt-advanced-docking-system abseil[cxx17]`
 Estimated to take about 30 minutes
 7. Open Visual Studio as an Administrator and using the open folder button to open the HiveWE folder.
 (Administrator needed for creating a symbolic link on Windows)
 **Done**